 Capitol Forum empowers high school students to get involved in the American democratic process and examine issues facing our country.
 Students actively participate in discussions and deliberations with their peers from across the state along with members of the Nebraska congressional delegation.

 What is Capitol Forum?

 Sponsored by Humanities Nebraska in collaboration with Secretary of State John Gale, Capitol Forum is a multi-state initiative of the Choices for the 21st Century Education Program at Brown University.
 The Choices Curriculum serves as the primary resource for teachers and students involved in the Nebraska Capitol Forum.

-For the 20th annual Nebraska Capitol Forum on America’s Future on March 19, 2018, high school teachers representing rural, urban, public and private schools across the state are engaging their students in discussion of our nation’s future in a changing international environment.
+For the 21st annual Nebraska Capitol Forum on America’s Future on March 29, 2019, high school teachers representing rural, urban, public and private schools across the state are already engaging their students in discussion of our nation’s future in a changing international environment.
 Each school will send a delegation of students and teachers to the State Capitol to report and deliberate on the concerns of their classmates and interact with members of Nebraska’s congressional delegation about global issues and foreign policy.